Fujitsu-Sweden-DTS/activedirectory-handler/README.md

 * `domainBaseDN` will be used as the default value for the `from` option in searches, see below.
 * `clientSideTransitiveSearchBaseDN` will be used as the `from` option in searches performed internally by the `clientSideTransitiveSearch` workaround.
   It is optional, and defaults to `domainBaseDN`.
+* `clientSideTransitiveSearchDefault` will be used as the default for the `clientSideTransitiveSearch` search option.
+Considered `false` if not given.
 * `log` is an object holding the following log functions: `debug`, `info`, `warn`, `error` and `critical`.
   Each log function should be an async function taking arguments `data` and `req`.
 * `overrideSingleValued`: Attributes will be treated as single- or multi-valued depending on their schema.